cg-tuwien/Auto-Vk-Toolkit/README.md

 A good strategy is to add _Gears-Vk_ as a **git submodule** to your repository and use `create_new_project.exe` and the steps above to create a properly configured project in a directory outside of the submodule.
 Make sure to frequently update the submodule by pulling from _Gears-Vk_'s `master` branch to get the latest updates.

-# Project Management with Visual Studio and the Post Build Helper
+# Resource Mangement and the Post Build Helper

 _Gears-Vk_'s Visual Studio projects are configured so that Visual Studio itself can be elegantly used for resource management.
 That means, required assets (3D models, images, [ORCA](https://developer.nvidia.com/orca) scene files) and shader files can just be added to Visual Studio's filters in the "Solution Explorer" view and a smart _Post Build Helper_ tool ensures that those resources are deployed to the application's target directory.